chainhead/lister/README.md

 * Addition of members to the list created above
 * Adding numbers from each member
 * Calculation of average.

+**NOTE** The addition of number can be initiated only if the list owner has added a number.
+The `test-contract-0.js` is written in such a manner that the first addition is always by the list owner.

 The output will be six transaction hashes followed by one line for the console output of running total accumulated so far.
 The last line is the transaction hash of average calculation.